-Catherine is the Faculty Wellbeing Officer for Medicine and offers FREE and

-CONFIDENTIAL advice to students in

-both undergraduate and postgraduate

-programs.
-If you are experiencing

-difficulties that are impacting your ability

-to meet course requirements and are

-unsure of what support you need please

-email for an appointment.
+Catherine Marley is the faculty wellbeing officer for Medicine and offers free and confidential advice to students in both undergrad and postgrad programs.
+If you are experiencing difficulties that are impacting your ability to met course requirements and are unsure of what support you need, please email for an appointment.

-Contact: MedFWO@unsw.edu.au (please make all appointments by email)
+Contact: MedFWO@unsw.edu.au

-UNSW Psychology and Wellness (formerly CAPS)

-Psychology and Wellness provides free and confidential services to all UNSW students.
-They offer individual counselling and specific workshops to develop selfcare skills (stress management, anxiety and mood management, motivational support etc.) and self-help resources and information to improve wellbeing.
+UNSW Psychology and Wellness (formerly CAPS) provides free and confidential services to all UNSW students.
+They offer individual counselling and specific workshops to develop self-care skills (stress management, motivational support...etc.) and self-help resources and information to improve wellbeing.